 Though high cholesterol doesn’t cause any symptoms, it’s a significant risk factor for developing heart disease.
-At his practice offices in Los Angeles and Torrance, California, board-certified cardiologist and electrophysiologist Ibrahim Helmy, MD, FACC, FACP, helps men and women to monitor and manage high cholesterol through medication and lifestyle changes.
+At his practice offices in Los Angeles California, board-certified cardiologist and electrophysiologist Ibrahim Helmy, MD, FACC, FACP, helps men and women to monitor and manage high cholesterol through medication and lifestyle changes.
 To schedule an appointment, call or use the online booking tool today.

 Cholesterol isn’t all bad.
 Your liver produces some cholesterol, a waxy substance that helps your body build cells, produce certain hormones, and regulate your metabolism.

 Cholesterol also enters the body through certain foods.
 Cholesterol is only found in animal proteins, like meat and high-fat dairy, not plants.

 When your diet contains high levels of cholesterol, along with saturated fat (found in the same animal products) and trans fats (found in processed snack foods like cookies and crackers), cholesterol can build up in your blood.
 This can cause fatty deposits, called plaque, to build up in your arteries, narrowing them and obstructing blood flow.
 Eventually, this can lead to complications such as heart attack and stroke.

 There are actually two kinds of cholesterol, known colloquially as “good” and “bad” cholesterol.
 Low-density lipoprotein (LDL) cholesterol is the “bad” kind because it builds up in your arteries.
 High-density cholesterol (HDL) is “good” cholesterol because it removes LDL from your body.